 Really, the type you choose is going to depend on – and determine – what type of campaign you’re playing.
 The default assumption in Cthulhu-based games is that the PCs are investigators seeking out mysteries, so it makes sense for the Sandbox to be constructed of rumours, clues, and hints.
 In DFRPG games, the default assumption is that the game takes place in a given city3 that the characters know fairly well, so it makes sense for the Sandbox to be constructed from people, places, and groups in that city.

 The two approaches are not mutually exclusive, of course.
 In fact, they can’t really be exclusive.
 You need some concrete things in a informational Sandbox to give the characters something to grab hold of in order to kick off an adventure.
 And you need informational things in a geographical Sandbox to let the characters know where the cool stuff is happening.
 But the balance between the two is important to consider.

 Let’s take a look at a video game example to illustrate one end of the spectrum.
-Oblivion is very much a Sandbox game, with a strong geographic focus.
+Oblivion is very much a Sandbox game, with a strong geographic4 focus.
 Yeah, you get information to follow the main story along, but you also spend a fair bit of time just wandering around the countryside, stumbling across random dungeons5, and cleaning them out.

 The Armitage Files highlights the opposite end.
 Aside from the assumption that the game is set in Arkham, Massachusetts, there is very little concrete or geographical structure to the Sandbox.
 The occasional reference to a specific place – Kingsport, Zurich – is still just an informational cue for the game.
 Most of the clues could lead the characters anywhere.